 How to use seam ripper tool ?

 The best start in successful unpicking is to keep the fabric taut as you cut.
 Best if you have someone to keep it taut

 In the book Fabric Sewing Guide, it says to clip the needle thread every 5th stitch and then pull the bobbin thread out.

-Pick the stitches with the pointed edge, and Try to lift and cut the tiny stitches on your seam blade.
-Ensure that you are sliding the point of the seam ripper between the thread and the fabric.
+Pick the stitches with the pointed edge, and Try to lift and cut the tiny stitches on your seam-ripper edge.
+Ensure that you are sliding the point of the seam-ripper between the thread and the fabric.

 The problem arises when you start picking the fabric thread rather than the stitching thread, especially if the color of the thread and fabric match perfectly.
 One trick I have read is to rub some contrasting colored chalk on the seam – this will keep the stitches vivid against the fabric.

 After cutting the stitches, do not forget to remove the small threads remaining

 Sometimes it may be so tightly stitches that you cannot get inside the seam stitches at all – in this case you will have to pull apart the seam and open the stitches from the front.

 How to use seam-ripper on a jeans?